charmtraders-apps/issue_tracker/.github/ISSUE_TEMPLATE/bug-report---optitrade.md

 ---
-name: Bug report - OptiLiveX
+name: Bug report - OptiTrade
 about: Create a report to help us improve
 title: ''
 labels: ''